whataboutpets/minimal-mistakes/_posts/ducks/2016-02-07-can-ducks-eat-bread-popcorn-grapes.md

 ---
-title: What Can Ducks Eat? - A List on What You Can Feed a Duck
+title: "What Can Ducks Eat? - A List on What You Can Feed a Duck"
 permalink: /2016/02/can-ducks-eat-bread-popcorn-grapes.html
-excerpt: A list on what ducks can't and can eat.
+excerpt: "A list on what ducks can't and can eat."
+modified: 2017-04-07
 categories: [Ducks]
 tags: [Bread, Chocolate, Duck, Eat, Feed, Food, Grapes, Popcorn]
 header:
   image: /assets/images/ducks/ducks-eating-seeds.jpg
+  teaser: /assets/images/ducks/ducks-eating-seeds-teaser.jpg
   caption: "Jodie Wilson - flickr.com (CC BY 2.0) / Cropped from original"
 ---